 Some schools offer specialty degrees in forensic science.
 A Bachelor of Science in Forensic Science may be the best option for you because it focuses on the integration of both biology and chemistry.

-During the course of your studies in this degree program, you can expect to study the following topics:
+During the course of this degree program, you can expect to explore the following topics:

 - The analysis and identification of body fluids and tissues, including DNA profiling